aDecoy/rust-workshop/docs/docs/module2/6_memory-safety.md

 1. **Ownership System**: Each value has exactly one owner
 2. **Borrowing Rules**: References must follow strict rules
    - Either one mutable reference OR multiple immutable references
-   - References must never outlive the data they refer to
+   - References must never outlive the data they read
 3. **Static Analysis**: The compiler analyzes your code to ensure these rules are followed
 4. **Zero Runtime Overhead**: No garbage collection or runtime checks needed